Apr 8, 2025

 Employee Material Welfare

-The purpose of this article is to provide an overview of Taiwan's average wages (or earnings) in comparison with advanced OECD economies and Singapore.
-Taiwan's government-published earnings and labor compensation surveys report a lower level of labor compensation than the figures found in national accounts statistics.
+The purpose of this article is to provide an overview of Taiwan's average wages (or earnings) in comparison with advanced OECD economies, Singapore, and other European Union (EU) member states.
+Taiwan's government-published earnings and labor compensation surveys report a lower level of labor compensation than the figures found in national accounts statistics (see Appendix Table).
 Average wages estimated from national accounts also indicate significantly higher levels than those reported in the earnings survey.
 The OECD reports average annual wages derived from national accounts statistics.
 Therefore, in this article, Taiwan's average wages are sourced from national accounts rather than the earnings survey.
 It is important to note that the figures presented by either the OECD or this article may not fully align with the general public's experience.

 § Links: